Matific/broken-down-models/docs/usage.rst

 <django.db.models.query.QuerySet.only>`; user calls to ``only()`` or
 ``defer()`` on querysets of broken-down models may interact with these calls in surprising ways.

+The library does not handle the database constraints that should be imposed between a model and its broken-out components.

 The Refactoring Process
 .......................